thezakman/dirChecker/README.md

 # dirChecker
-Check all the way down if there is any directory list in any of the paths
+Recursive directory checker, look down if there is any directory listing in any of the paths